RAK3272-SiP Quick Start Guide

 Upgrading the Firmware

-If you want to upgrade to the latest version of the firmware of the module, you can follow this section.
-The latest firmware can be found in the software section of RAK3272-SiP Datasheet.
+If you want to upgrade the module to the latest firmware version, follow the instructions in this section.
+The latest firmware is available in the software section of the RAK3272-SiP Datasheet.

 What if the RAK3272-SiP stops responding to AT commands and firmware updates?